"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 c.
 Avoid rubbing your eyes since it can make irritation worse.

 d.
-The use of glasses is recommended also to protect eyes from the wind and sun.
+The use of glasses is also recommended to protect the eyes from the wind and sun.
 Avoid contact lenses.

 e.
-Check with the doctor the convenience of using artificial tears or eye drops (day and night) or even the use of hot water compresses or chamomile on the eyelids.
-And of course, follow always the ophthalmologist’s recommendations.
+Check with your doctor about the convenience of using artificial tears or eye drops (day and night) or even the use of hot water compresses or chamomile on the eyelids.
+And of course, always follow the ophthalmologist’s recommendations.

 6. What should we consider when carrying out our daily routine of cosmetic care in the eye area?

-- Maintain a good hygiene on the eyelids, eyelashes and eyelid margin using suitable products for sensitive skin; especially when we have dry eyes.
+- Maintain good hygiene on the eyelids, eyelashes, and eyelid margin using suitable products for sensitive skin; especially when we have dry eyes.

-- Since the skin will be more reactive, before applying an eye contour cream or any other skincare product, do always an allergy test in a small area of the body, as for example behind the earlobe.
-Apply cosmetics with gentle maneuvers and always keeping a safety distance of 2 cm to the eyes both in the upper and lower eyelids.
+- Since the skin will be more reactive, before applying an eye contour cream or any other skincare product, always do an allergy test in a small area of the body, such as behind the earlobe.
+Apply cosmetics with gentle maneuvers and always keeping a safe distance of 2 cm to the eyes, both in the upper and lower eyelids.
 Let’s remember that it is possible that we can lose the natural barrier of the eyebrows and eyelashes temporarily.